-How Much Money Do Iowa Graduates Make?students who graduate with a bachelor's degree from Iowa make about $51,900 a year during their first few years of employment after graduation.
-That's great news for Iowa students since it is 30% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Iowa Graduates Make?students who graduate from Iowa with a bachelor's degree go on to jobs where they make an average salary of $51,900 in their early years.
+This is good news for future Iowa graduates since it is 30% more than the average college graduate's salary of $39,802 per year.

 Location of University of Iowa

 University of Iowa Majorsstudents from 102 majors graduated from University of Iowa.
 Of these students, 6,228 received undergraduate degrees and 2,311 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 |Management Sciences & Quantitative Methods||239||$58,900|

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

 In 2018-2019, 15,672 students took at least one online class at University of Iowa.
 This is an increase from the 15,095 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|